 Responsibility vs. Accountability

-Before going any further, we need to make a distinction of terms.
-A number of articles discuss the difference between "responsibility" and "accountability."
-These terms are often mistaken for being one in the same, but knowing the difference between them can mean the difference between a successful project and a failed one.
+Before going any further, we need to make a distinction of terms: "responsibility" versus "accountability."
+These terms are often mistaken for being one and the same, but knowing the difference between them can mean the difference between a successful project and a failed one.

 For our purposes, a responsible team member can be defined as an individual that has been assigned a task.
-As Michael L. Smith and James Erwin point out in their document, "Role & Responsibility Charting (RACI)," responsibility can be shared.
-Meanwhile, an accountable team member is "ultimately answerable for the activity or decision" and "only one Accountable person can be assigned to an action."
-This is an important distinction because people with responsibility over completing tasks are quite often not the ones accountable for the overall success of those tasks.
+Responsibility can be shared.
+Meanwhile, an accountable team member is ultimately answerable for the activity or decision, and only one accountable person can be assigned to an action.
+This is an important distinction because people with responsibility to complete tasks are quite often not the ones accountable for the overall success of those tasks.